reverettai/reverettai.github.io/_posts/2012-10-19-mid-year-dispatch-from-england-part-vi-advice-for-future-churchill-scholars-and-other-cambridge-students.md

 Finally, familiarize yourself with <a href="http://www.gumtree.com/">Gumtree</a>, the UK’s equivalent of craigslist.
 It is, for example, the best way to pick up an inexpensive and high quality bike in Cambridge.

-<strong>This post is the final part of a six-part series on my first four months in Cambridge adapted from a mid-year report I submitted to the Churchill Foundation - the sponsor whose generosity is allowing me to spend one year at the University of Cambridge.
+<strong>This post is the final part of a five-part series on my first four months in Cambridge adapted from a mid-year report I submitted to the Churchill Foundation - the sponsor whose generosity is allowing me to spend one year at the University of Cambridge.
 It was written in January 2012.</strong>